rcheung03/League-of-Legends/README.md

   frameborder="0"
 ></iframe>

-Using the resulting P-value, 0.00099, I reject the null hypothesis.
-This suggests that the odds of winning after securing the first dragon is greater than a coinflip (50/50).
+Using the resulting p-value, 0.00099, I reject the null hypothesis.
+This suggests that the odds of winning after securing the first dragon is greater than a coinflip (50/50) and is significant.
 Furthermore, the results suggest that a team that secures the first dragon will win 56.77% of the time.

 ## Framing a Prediction Problem

 In previous sections, I found that first objectives like baron and dragon can significantly impact the result of the game.
-Is it possible to predict whether a team will win or lose based on the first objectives taken by the team?
+Is it possible to predict whether a team will win or lose mainly based on first objectives taken by the team?

 To answer this question I will use logistic regression since it is a binary classification problem.
-The response variable is result.
+The response variable is `result`.

-I selected a few relevant features for prediction, including both binary features (such as 'firstdragon', 'firstherald') and numerical features (such as 'teamkills' and 'gspd').
+I selected a few relevant features for prediction, including both binary features (such as `firstdragon`, `firstherald`) and numerical features (such as `teamkills` and `gspd`).
 For preprocessing, I apply StandardScaler to the numerical features, while the binary features are passed through without transformation.

 I evaluate the model using accuracy, as it gives a simple and straightforward measure of how many predictions the model got correct.
-This metric is chosen because of the binary nature of the classification task and the balanced nature of the dataset (assuming equal class distribution).
+This metric is chosen because of the binary nature of the classification task and the balanced nature of the dataset.

 ## Baseline Model